kartikaychadha/IMS/README.md

 # IMS
-Investigating the frequency of DNA words near loci associated with human complex traits
+##Investigating the frequency of DNA words near loci associated with human complex traits

-Authors:
+*Author:*

-Kartikay Chadha
+-Kartikay Chadha

+*Supervisors:*
-Dr. Jo Knight
+-Dr. Jo Knight
-Dr. Andrew Paterson
+-Dr. Andrew D. Paterson

-Affiliations:
+*Program Advisory Committe:*
+-Dr. Michael D. Wilson
+-Dr. Mario Masellis

+*Affiliations:*

-Institute of Medical Science, University of Toronto.
+-Centre for Addiction and Mental Health, Toronto -Institute of Medical Science, University of Toronto.
-The hospital for Sick Children, Toronto.
+-The hospital for Sick Children, Toronto.
-Lancaster University, United Kingdom.
+-Lancaster University, United Kingdom.
+-Sunnybrook Health Sciences Centre, Toronto.

+*Abstract:*
-Abstract: Genome-wide association studies and expression quantitative trait loci (eQTL) studies haveidentified thousands of variants associated with complex diseases and gene expression levels.The frequency of DNA words associated with these variants has not been extensively evaluated.These words may help understand the biological role of trait-associated variants and also enable their identification in future studies.
+Genome-wide association studies and expression quantitative trait loci (eQTL) studies haveidentified thousands of variants associated with complex diseases and gene expression levels.The frequency of DNA words associated with these variants has not been extensively evaluated.These words may help understand the biological role of trait-associated variants and also enable their identification in future studies.
 An exact word-counting method was developed to investigate the hypothesis that short DNA words have different frequencies near single nucleotide polymorphisms (SNPs) associated with (1) Alzheimer’s disease and (2) thyroid eQTLs, compared to the rest of the genome.
 No significant DNA words were found near AD associated SNPs.
 Some words enriched in GC